Tag Archives: Overview

 Subaward Status The current status of the subaward.

-Subaward Start and End Dates Populated from the Funding Action associated with the initial (New) subaward request.
-The Start Date for any modification requests will populated from that of the subaward.
+Subaward Start and End Dates Populated from the initial (New) subaward request.
+The Start Date for any modification requests will populate from that of the subaward.
 The End Date will adjust based on any modification requests that reach Active or Expired status.

-Total Subaward Amount Calculated field which includes any supplemental funding or de-obligation in modification requests that have reached Active or Expired status
+Total Subaward Amount Calculated field that includes any supplemental funding or de-obligation in modification requests that have reached Active or Expired status.

 Automatic carry forward authorization by PI?
-Yes, No, or Not Applicable, as indicated when the subaward was created
+Yes, No, or Not Applicable, as indicated in the initial subaward request.

 Subaward Contacts